 Ohio City Neighborhood Stroll

-We love neighborhoods, like Ohio City, that are extremely walkable, have tree-lined streets and amazing architecture.
+We love old neighborhoods, like Ohio City, that are extremely walkable, feature tree-lined streets and amazing architecture.
 Franklin Boulevard in Ohio City was once one of the most prestigious Cleveland streets – and historic houses, like the Franklin Castle, are still standing.
 Take a walk through the neighborhood to see what gems you might find!

 #5 Spend the Afternoon Outdoors in Cleveland

-Visitors have ample options when it comes to things to do outdoors in Cleveland!
+Summertime visitors have ample options when it comes to things to do outdoors in Cleveland!
 Shoreline beaches and riverside paths are two favorite outdoor Cleveland, Ohio activities.

 The Lake Erie shoreline Edgewater Park is part of the Cleveland Metroparks.
-Top features of the park are the Edgewater Beach House, the fishing pier, city skyline viewpoint and picnic areas.
+Top features of the park are the Edgewater Beach House, the fishing pier, city skyline viewpoint and the numerous picnic areas.
 However, it’s the swimming beaches at Edgewater Park that make visiting one of the unique things to do in Cleveland.